sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 The discovery document MUST contain at minimum the following fields:

 `issuer`
 > REQUIRED.
-The fully qualified issuer URL of the OpenID Provider.
+The fully qualified Issuer URL of the OpenID Provider.

 `authorization_endpoint`
 > REQUIRED.
 The fully qualified URL of the OpenID Provider's Authorization Endpoint as defined by [[RFC6749]].